tgerarden/aem2850/content/example/01-example.md

 <!-- **Note that in this course (at least, on most browsers), grey boxes are used to show R code typed into the R console.
 The symbol `##` is used to denote what the R console outputs.** -->

+## Basic base R slides

+For the rest of class we will discuss some basics of base R using slides accessible via these links: [html](/slides/01-2-slides.html) or [PDF](/slides/01-2-slides.pdf).